Borjis131/docker-open5gs/README.md

 - `images/` directory has each Network Function Dockerfile.
 - `misc/` contains examples and diagrams.

-Check `docs/` to see the documentation.
+Check `docs/` to see the full documentation.